Neighbors Germany, Poland, Czech Republic fuel Europe COVID-19 surge

 Canada earlier ended its advisory against non-essential travel for vaccinated citizens.
 Canada reopened its border to vaccinated Americans in August.

-The United States' deaths increased 0.9% and cases dropped 11%.
-On Saturday, the United States reported 506 deaths and 41,107 cases though most states don't report data on weekends.
+The United States' deaths dropped 16% and cases dropped 7%.
+On Sunday, the United States reported 126 deaths and 24,193 cases though most states don't report data on weekends.

 Canada's cases rose 3% and deaths went up 2%.